-Parents should keep a child at home who exhibit the following conditions:
+Parents should keep a child at home who exhibits the following conditions:

 - 1. Has a fever of 100.0 degrees or higher. - 2.
-Has had vomiting, diarrhea, or fever within the past 24 hours.
-The child must be symptom free without the use of fever-reducing medicine for the last 24 hours. - 3.
 Has a frequent or chronic cough or a new rash.
-Skin rashes of unknown origin should be evaluated by a healthcare provider before a child is sent to school.
+Skin rashes of unknown origin should be evaluated by a healthcare provider before a child is sent to school. - 3.
+Vomiting and diarrhea (intestinal viral infections) a student should remain at home until he is without vomiting, diarrhea, or fever for a full 24 hours.
+IF A CHILD HAS HAD ANY OF THESE SYMPTOMS DURING THE NIGHT, HE OR SHE MAY NOT BE SENT TO SCHOOL THE FOLLOWING DAY.